Policía Canaria: Role

-This regional police work consists of the General Police Corps Canaria and the local police bodies of the 88 Canary Island municipalities.
-Only these first 100 officers make up the General Corps.
+The term Policía Canaria (English: Canarian Police) includes the regional police and the local police bodies of the 88 Canary Island municipalities.

+It is nicknamed guanchancha, a portmanteau of "guanche" (the indigenous people of the islands) and Ertzaintza (the Basque police).

 One hundred officers, 92 men and 8 women, made up the first promotion of the Canary Islands Police in a presentation ceremony held on June 30, 2010 at the Canary Islands Academy of Public Safety in Santa Cruz de Tenerife.
 The regional president said that this was only the first step in a deployment that will reach 1,700 officers in several phases.

 Its first mission was to celebrate the Festival of the Virgen de las Nieves, on the island of La Palma.

+The black uniforms of the riot police are very similar to those of the Mobile Brigade of the Basque police.